Emissions are on the decline around much of the planet, but this drop-off is less significant than was expected.

 India, a prolific user of coal, has regularly seen its emissions increase by 6 percent year-on-year.
 This was just 2 percent for 2017, but this is considered to be a temporary dip.

-The GCP’s new assessment doesn’t negate this; if the climate is indeed less sensitive, it does mean we have more time, and hope, than we thought.
+The GCP’s new assessment doesn’t negate this; we still might have more time, and hope, than we thought.
 What it does point out, however, is that carbon dioxide levels aren’t flatlining anymore, and they should be.

 Most estimates suggest that if global greenhouse gas emissions don’t peak then drop off by 2020, then the 2°C (3.6°F) warming limit is in dire jeopardy of being breached.
 If 2017 is the start of a new trend, then it’s a surefire bet that we’re not going to make it.